download recent version here. Dyez CV 09-2025

 - Sea-surface temperature reconstructions using stable isotopes (δ18O), molecular biomarkers (lipid ketones), and trace element (Mg, Ca, etc) geochemistry

-- Carbon cycle and pCO2 reconstruction via boron isotope (δ11B)
+- Carbon cycle and pCO2 reconstruction via boron isotopes (δ11B)

 - Data analysis and interpretation using MATLAB, R, GIS-style Ocean Data View, etc.